dwisulfahnur/caching-service/README.md

 2. **Install Dependencies: Use pip to install project dependencies.**

-create python virtual environment and activate it, then install the requirements.
+Skip this step if you want to run the app using docker containerization. create python virtual environment and activate it, then install the requirements.

 ```bash